-- a. appraise the appropriateness of the going concern basis of accounting and evaluate relevant going concern disclosures; - b. appraise and assess the significance of events after the reporting period; - c. evaluate, quantitatively and qualitatively using analytical procedures and appropriate data analysis tools, the results and conclusions obtained from audit procedures;
+- a. appraise the appropriateness of the going concern basis of accounting and evaluate relevant going concern disclosures; - b. appraise and assess the significance of events after the reporting period: - c. evaluate, quantitatively and qualitatively using analytical procedures and appropriate data analysis tools, the results and conclusions obtained from audit procedures;

-- d. conclude and justify the nature of the report on an audit engagement, and formulate an opinion for a statutory audit, which are consistent with the results of the audit evidence gathered; and - e. compose suitable extracts for reports (for example any report to the management or those charged with governance issued as part of the engagement).
+- d. conclude and justify the nature of the report on an audit engagement, and formulate an opinion for a statutory audit, which are consistent with the results of the audit evidence gathered; - e. compose suitable extracts for reports (for example any report to the management or those charged with governance issued as part of the engagement); and - f. appraise 'other information' in the annual report and report on material misstatements in this information and material inconsistencies with the financial statements.